-General Practice: General practice is a popular choice among equine veterinarians.
-This means you work in a multi-doctor practice, or a solo practice.
+General practice is a popular choice among equine veterinarians.
+This means you work in a multi-doctor practice or a solo practice.
 Your daily tasks involve treating the general horse population and possibly other large animals if a practice sees all livestock.

-Equine reproduction: A career in equine reproduction involves the care and reproduction of horses, and the process to reproduction.
+A career in equine reproduction involves the care and reproduction of horses and the process of reproduction.
 Since this option is vast, your patients can range from sports horses to family horses.
 A career in equine reproduction often requires specialty training.

 Since there are multiple career options in equine medicine, an equine veterinarian’s salary can vary.
 The medium wage of an equine veterinarian is about $90,000.
 While some equine vets are close in earning to this salary, some equine specialists are making up to $300,000 a year.
 Just like any other field in veterinary medicine, your salary will depend on your specialty and training.

 If you have a love for horses, a career as an equine veterinarian can be incredibly rewarding.
 If you put in the work necessary to complete your degree, some incredible opportunities await you!